-Dr. Zumwalt is the Course Director for the Medical Gross Anatomy course and is the section leader for the Thorax-Abdomen-Pelvis and Head and Neck sections of that course.
-She also teaches advanced clinical anatomy topics, including anatomy refresher sessions for the Radiology and Obstetrics & Gynecology clerkships.
-She is Course Director of the department’s Teaching in the Biomedical Sciences course and Anatomy Journal Club, and is the faculty advisor for the Anatomical Sciences Interest Group.
+Dr. Zumwalt directs the Body Structures (medical gross anatomy) modules for the first year medical curriculum.
+She also teaches advanced clinical anatomy topics in the medical school curriculum, including anatomy refresher sessions for the Radiology and Obstetrics & Gynecology clerkships.
+Within the Department of Anatomy & Neurobiology she is Course Director of the Teaching in the Biomedical Sciences course and Anatomy Journal Club.

 Dr. Zumwalt earned her doctorate in 2005 from the Center for Functional Anatomy and Evolution at the Johns Hopkins University School of Medicine.
 Her research there demonstrated that endurance exercise does not affect the surface morphology of skeletal muscle attachments.
 These findings challenge the rarely questioned assumption that analysis of these features can be used to provide insight into the activity patterns of extinct human and animal populations.
 Dr. Zumwalt subsequently joined the Animal Locomotion Laboratory in the Department of Biological Anthropology and Anatomy at Duke University.
 There she investigated the effects of hypermuscularity on locomotor patterns and bone morphology in rodents.
 She also collaborated on various research and educational projects with clinicians in radiation oncology, obstetrics and gynecology and neurology.